IAL 14: Mars: the Red Planet

 The Mariner 4 images and other work showed Mars was a cratered world with a very low density atmosphere.

-It was a quite disappointment to young scifi fans like me in the 1960s.
+It was quite a disappointment to young scifi fans like me in the 1960s.
 No Martian canals, no Martians, no Thuvia, Maid of Mars.
 See the figure below (local link / general link: thuvia_maid_of_mars.html).

 Nowadays, we see